Change is an inevitable part of our life; as they say. And everything that has to improve requires change.

 6. Say No To Processed Foods

 It is advised to have minimally processed foods in your diet.
-It not only keeps you away from the harmful chemicals that come with the processing of foods but also saves you from missing the important nutrients that are lost due to processing.
+It keeps you away from the harmful chemicals that come with the processing of foods and saves you from missing the important nutrients lost due to processing.

 Choose wholegrain over refined grains.
 Refined grains lose their bran and germ part during the processing.
-These are rich in nutrients such as vitamin B, fiber, zinc, iron, manganese and hence contribute towards the micronutrients in our food.
+These are rich in nutrients such as vitamin B, fibre, zinc, iron, and manganese and hence contribute to the micronutrients in our food.

 7. Adopt Healthy Cooking Ways

 Always choose the correct cooking method instead of forbidden foods.
 Methods that minimize the use of oil or butter and excessive cooking of food are preferable.
 For instance, choosing baking over deep frying will help you to avoid excessive calories and the harm associated with the improper cooking method.

 Replacing French fries with baked potatoes, Mayonnaise with Greek yogurt and dates or honey sugar may be the initial healthy changes towards a healthy diet.

 Adding green vegetables to the diet is the healthiest way to cut off calories.
 The best way to start with this is by having them as starters.
 Finishing them before you proceed with the carbohydrate-rich meal controls body’s sugar level and aids in weight loss.